 The unsaturated zone (from ground surface to approximately 20 feet below ground surface [bgs]) consists of interbedded silty/sandy clays with silty/clayey sand, with occasional gravelly zones.
 In the sand zones, clay and/or silt content is high, and the sand is generally very fine- to fine-grained-such that the unit is, in essence, gradational between a clayey sand and a sandy clay.
 The most laterally-extensive unsaturated zone unit is a sandy clay encountered between ground surface and approximately 15 feet, locally pinching out and displaying lenticular form.
-Locally, this unit is interbedded with a sandy clay.
 The sediment types and geometry are suggestive of channel deposits, which is a common depositional facies in this area.